wolfgangkbri/KMeansStability/README.md

 ## Example

 The main function in `KMeansStability` is `stability_analysis`.
-This function evaluates a set of five stability metrics across a range of Kmeans clusterings.
-Smaller values for these stability metrics indicate a more stable clustering.
-One can use stability as a means of specifing
+This function evaluates a set of five different stability metrics across a range of Kmeans clusterings.
-$K$.

 ``` r
 library(KMeansStability)